jessemiller/HamlPy/reference.md

 #### Implicit div elements

 Because divs are used so often, they are the default element.
-If you only define a class and/or id using . or # the %div will be implied.
+If you only define a class and/or id using `.` or `#` then the %div will be implied.
 For example:

 	#collection
 		.item